Data Privacy & Cookie Policy

 Right to Restrict the Processing of your Personal Information

-You can ask us to restrict your personal information, but only where:
+Under the laws mentioned above, if applicable, you can ask us to restrict your personal information, but only where:

 • its accuracy is contested, to allow us to verify its accuracy; or